What’s the fastest way to multiply money?

 - Craigslist – Keely uses Craigslist for larger items she doesn’t want to ship, and niche-specific such as auto parts and electronics.

 - Facebook Marketplace – Great for items you don’t want to ship or think will sell locally.
+(This is just one of dozens of ways to make money on Facebook.)

 - Depop – An app Keely said is good for selling vintage clothing.